kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% NMG.md

   - *Party: Add Bastila during the [Map CS Skip](<./Techniques/Map Cutscene Skips>)*
 - Activate Solo Mode and run MC into the cantina
 - Canderous talks to you
-- If possible, `level Bastila to 4: Recommended Attribute, Save Skills, Burst of Speed`
+- `Level Bastila to 4: Recommended Attribute, Save Skills, Burst of Speed`
+  - If Bastila cannot level yet, take this level as soon as it becomes available
+  - ***Optional:** In Gameplay settings, enable Auto-Level for Party Members.
+This saves having to manually auto-level in a couple places, but you must remember to turn the setting off when you start a new run!*
 - Exit the cantina as Bastila and run back to elevator to Upper City
   - Use Bastila's Force Speed for movement here
   - If she didn't have a level ready, use MC instead (should have Alacrity active)